arundeegutla/arundeegutla/README.md

 - 👋 Hi, I’m @arundeegutla
-- 👀 I’m interested in Developing Software
+- 👀 I’m interested in Technology
-- 🌱 I’m currently learning Java and other programming languages
-- 💞️ I’m looking to collaborate on anything related software
 - 📫 How to reach me arundeegutla@gmail.com

 <!---